kietbui/venus_titan_guidance/docs/_static/src/relay_switch/item94_vision_micro_dual_relay_zl7432.rst

 	#.
 Turn on and turn off switch that connects with ZL7432 module 4 times
 	#.
 If detecting a new device successfully, PhD will announce “Found Device”, and Zinno app will display the dialog box, asking user to interact with device one more time
 	#.
 Repeat step #3, PhD will announce “The device is being added”
 	#.
-If adding the sensor successfully, PhD will announce “Adding Vision In-Wall Dual Relay Switch success” and on Zinno app will display the dialog boxes that indicate user has added device successfully
+If adding the relay successfully, PhD will announce “Adding Vision In-Wall Dual Relay Switch success” and on Zinno app will display the dialog boxes that indicate user has added device successfully

 	.. image:: ../../images/relay_switch/vision_inwall_micro_2relay_zl7432_d.png
 	.. :align: left